alarm-redist/fifty-states/analyses/ID_leg_2020/doc_ID_leg_2020.md

 ## Simulation Notes
 We sample 10,000 districting plans for Idaho's lower house across 5 independent runs of the SMC algorithm.
-We then thinned the number of samples to 10,000.
 No special techniques were needed to produce the sample.